redewiedergabe/corpus/resources/docs/column_based_text_format.md

 The corpus consists of UTF-8 coded files with the file ending "tsv" (tab-separated values).
 Each file contains a sample in a column-based format.
 The columns are separated by tabstops and each line corresponds to one token of the sample (Tokenization was performed with [CAB](https://kaskade.dwds.de/demo/cab/file) available via [Deutsches Textarchiv](http://www.deutschestextarchiv.de)).

-In addition to the annotations added by the Redewiedergabe project, the files also contain morpho-syntactic annotation produced by automatic tools that were not developed by the Redewiedergabe project.
+In addition to the annotations added by the project Redewiedergabe, the files also contain morpho-syntactic annotations produced by automatic tools that were not developed by the project Redewiedergabe.

 For a more detailed explanation of the annotation structure see [Annotation structure](annotation_structure.md).